 Dogs may benefit from wearing boots in very hot or cold and snowy weather.
 In the heat of summer, asphalt can become so hot that it may burn your dog's paws.
 During the winter months, salt and ice melting products can irritate your pet's paw pads.
 In addition, dogs with furry feet may experience a buildup of ice and snow in between the toes.
 Another occasion when dogs need boots is in the event of a cut to your dog's paw.
 A boot can help to protect the wound during the healing process.

 How do I keep dog boots from falling off?

 The easiest way to keep dog boots from falling off is to start with boots that fit well.
 Dog boots that are too large can easily come loose and fall off.
 For dogs with particularly slender paws and legs, it may be helpful to choose dog boots with a Velcro strap to enhance the fit.
 Keep in mind that you never want to over-tighten dog boots or choose a size that is too small at the risk of cutting off circulation to your pet's paws.
-Another option is to use sock liners for dog boots, or even infant socks.
-These can help to improve the fit of dog boots, while also reducing friction points.
+Another option is to use sock liners for dog boots or even infant socks.
+These can help improve the fit of dog boots while also reducing friction points.

 How do I measure my dog for boots?

 The most popular method of measuring a dog's paw size for boots is to have your pet place a paw on a blank piece of paper.
 Be sure that your dog is putting weight on the leg so that the paw pad is fully spread, similar to when your dog is walking.
-Then, use a pencil to mark the bottom of the paw pad, the top of the paw (at the tip of the longest toe nail) and each side of the paw.
+Then, use a pencil to mark the bottom of the paw pad, the top of the paw (at the tip of the longest toenail), and each side of the paw.
 Next, use a tape measure or ruler to find the dimensions of the paw from top-to-bottom and side to side.
-Tip: Before measuring, be sure to trim your dog's nails to the proper length.
+Tip: Before measuring, trim your dog's nails to the proper length.